 Susie and her family have appeared on the Today Show, Fox News, Sunrise at 7 and have been featured in dozens of magazine and newspaper articles.
 Nick News produced a 30 minute episode on their family, titled “12 for the Road”.
 Susie is the author of “Raising a Badass Family” and blogs at kelloggshow.com.

 Originally from South America, Taty is a proud Miami resident who has feels at one with Latin America because of her extensive professional and personal travels.
 She likes to think that she is fostering tireless wonder to discover the world in the children in her life, while aiming to bridge across cultures via food, travel, exploring and education, to name a few.
 All the while looking for great finds that help keep families cool, chill and zen.

 Terri left her life in the South after her kids grew up, to move to New York City and start a new career as a travel writer.
 She is happiest when she’s globetrotting and loves bringing stories of her adventures to her readers.
 She is the mom of two amazing adults, and the proud Grandmom of three beautiful little ones – who believe she lives in the airport.
 You can learn more about Terri and her work at Tripping With Terri.

 Yvonne Jasinski has been living her dream of traveling ever since she arrived from Poland to the USA in 1987.
 She is fascinated with the natural beauty of North America and working her way to see all American national parks.
-Over the years she shared her passion for travel with family and friends by organizing numerous trips from group camping to luxurious vacations on the beach.
-She works full time for a non-profit organization.
+Over the years, she shared her passion for travel with family and friends by organizing numerous trips from group camping to luxurious vacations on the beach.
+She is a cancer survivor celebrating life.
 She makes her trips possible by using credit card opening bonuses, cash back, miles and loyalty programs to generate free travel.
 She is a mother of an adult son.
 He shares her travel adventures at Yvonne's Travel Blog